eaton-lab/fieldnotes-2021/docs/pages/expedition-2.md

 - This should be quick, stick some plants of rhinanth and kansu in plastic bags, label them, and move on.

-- P. brevilabris (DE511): Morphology and transcriptome both only if not collected at site 106.
+- P. brevilabris (DE511): Morphology optional (i.e., if not collect yet.)
 - [P. rhinanthoides (DE512)](../assets/flowers/DE512-rhinanthoides.jpg): Morphology always.
 - [P. kansuensis (DE513)](../assets/flowers/DE513-kansuensis.jpg): Morphology always.